Acktarius/conceal-flash-cards/README.md

 # conceal-flash-cards
-learn about cryptocurrency and blockchain and Conceal Network in particular, using Flash Cards
+Pedagogic tool to learn about cryptocurrency and blockchain and Conceal Network in particular, using Flash Cards format.

 # Install
 ## Ubuntu or Debian